Intent: Why do we teach what we teach?

 Our Approach: What does an Ark Boulton lesson look like?

 Our lessons are accessible to all pupils, including those with SEND.
-Teaching is built on a foundation of Intellectual Preparation with a focus on component and composite knowledge.
-Teachers plan their lessons considering the best pedagogical strategy to deliver the content to meet the needs of the pupils in the class.
+Teaching is built on a foundation of Intellectual Preparation with a focus on teaching core and disciplinary knowledge.
+Teachers intellectually prepare lessons considering the best pedagogical strategy to deliver the content to meet the needs of the pupils in the class.

-There are a number of common features to our lessons, informed by the best research that works:
+There are several common features to our lessons, informed by the best research that works:

 Data rich seating plan- To plan lessons that are tailored to meet the specific needs of the pupils in the classroom.
-Every teacher annotates their seating plans with the relevant information required to know every child.
+Teachers annotate their seating plans with the relevant information required to know every child to include key adaptations for pupils with SEND.

-Teacher exposition – Explores new learning building connections with prior and future learning, with opportunities for cold call questioning to check for understanding and to expose misconceptions so that they can be addressed in the moment.
+As part of this, teachers deliver clear explanations where new learning relates to prior and future learning, with opportunities for cold call questioning to check for understanding and to expose misconceptions so that they can be addressed in the moment.

-Modelling - Our teachers walk through the learning process for themselves, thinking aloud as they go.
+Through this, our teachers model the learning process for themselves, thinking aloud as they go.
 This highlights the tricky moments, and core components needed to access the composite.
 It makes the thinking process explicit.
 This also provides worked examples which act as scaffolds for our pupils.

-Feedback and marking of pupil work- We focus on using intentional monitoring to ensure we are addressing errors in the moment.
+Feedback pupil work - Intentional monitoring allows teachers to ensure they are addressing errors in the moment.
 As part of this we also use live marking to ensure our pupils know how they are getting on and what they need to do to get better.
+Pupils also receive Whole Class Feedback where teachers read their pupils’ work and identify key misconceptions and points for re-teach.

 Key Stage 3